-Jamal Nelson cultivates and maintains relationships with members of Congress and the Administration and acts as a liaison to various coalitions and groups in order to effectively implement the legislative priorities of the CSG Justice Center.
+Jamal Nelson cultivates and maintains relationships with members of Congress and the administration and acts as a liaison to various coalitions and groups to effectively implement the legislative priorities of the CSG Justice Center.
 Before joining the CSG Justice Center in 2009, Jamal served as deputy director of intergovernmental affairs at the U.S. Department of Commerce, where he worked on international trade issues.
 Jamal received his BS in political science from Southern Connecticut State University.

 On May 28, 2021, President Biden released his full Fiscal Year 2022 budget, building on his discretionary spending…Read More

 President Biden submitted his first discretionary budget request to Congress, which outlines his funding priorities for the 2022…Read More